zitadel/zitadel/docs/docs/concepts/architecture/software.md

 ##### Projections

 Projections are responsible of normalizing data for the query side or for analytical purpose.
-The generlay work by being invoked either throug a scheduled spooler or the pub sub subscription.
+They generally work by being invoked either through a scheduled spooler or the pub sub subscription.

-When they recieve events the will create there nomalized object and then store this into the query view and its storage layer.
+When they receive events the will create there normalized object and then store this into the query view and its storage layer.

 ##### Queries

-The quuery side is responsible for answering read request on data.
+The query side is responsible for answering read request on data.
 It has some unique requirements, which include:

 - It needs to be easy to query
 - Short response times are a MUST (80%of queries below 100ms on the api server)
-- Availability MUST be high, even during high or bursty loads
+- Availability MUST be high, even during high loads
-- The query view MUST be able to be persistet for most request
+- The query view MUST be able to be persisted for most request

 > When we classify this with the CAP theorem we would choose **Available** and **Performance** but leave **Consistent** aside